Learn new skills, help your community

 What volunteers get from Civil Defence.

-- Training – our training is at a very high standard and is independently certified by bodies such as QQI and PHECC.
+- Training – our training is at a very high standard and is independently certified by bodies such as PHECC.
 These qualifications may be useful in your career.

 - Personal development – our volunteers get involved in a wide range of activities and develop many useful personal skills.